Designing Distributed Systems: 8 Transactional Saga Patterns

 - Synchronous communication with other quanta

-Key insight: Synchronous calls create “dynamic quantum entanglement” — they couple the operational characteristics of separate services.
-A slow or unavailable downstream service degrades the entire call chain.
+Synchronous calls create “dynamic quantum entanglement” — they couple the operational characteristics of separate services.
+A slow or unavailable downstream service degrades the entire call chain, i.e. the weakest characteristic of a service becomes the characteristic of the system.

 Trade-off Summary